 SECTION VII - RECORDER

 The Recorder shall be a member of Council and shall receive copies of the Annual Oration, maintain the Archives of the Academy, including copies of the Minutes, and consult with Fellows who present Annual Orations and Memoirs before the Academy in regard to publication.
-The Recorder shall maintain the material required for publication of the Transactions of the Philadelphia Academy of Surgery, and shall act as Editor for the Transactions, supervising their publication, which may be electronic.
+The Recorder shall maintain the material required for publication of the Transactions of the Philadelphia Academy of Surgery, and shall act as Editor for the Transactions, supervising their publication, which may be digital.

 SECTION VIII - SCIENTIFIC PROGRAM OFFICER